-Thinking oatmeal is completely off limits when you’re on the ketogenic diet?
+Think oatmeal is completely off-limits when you’re on the ketogenic diet?

-You can always have keto noatmeal.
-With this recipe you never have to worry about feeling deprived of this go-to breakfast comfort food.
-This meal is sure to keep you in ketosis with it’s shocking macronutrients of only one gram of net carbs and 44 grams of fat per one serving.
+With this recipe for “noatmeal,” you never have to worry about feeling deprived of this go-to breakfast comfort food.
+This meal is sure to keep you in ketosis with its incredible nutrition facts — it has only one gram of net carbs and 44 grams of fat per one serving.

 Those macros are hard to beat.

-So what’s in this Keto N’ Oatmeal that gives it that comforting taste of oatmeal while keeping your body in ketosis?
+So what’s in this keto oatmeal that gives it that comforting taste of oatmeal while keeping your body in ketosis?

 - Hemp hearts